wrudisill/GrandMesaMetData/README.md

    * A mean filter is used to perform the resampling
    * Wind direction (cirular quantity) is appropriately dealt with for both interpolation and the resampling
    * https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.resample.html

+## Additional Methods/Special Cases
+1. Longwave radiation at site MM (mes middle) was corrected for in the "look_at_bad_lw_site_mm" file.
+There was a period of too-high values interspersed throughout good data.
+To preserve good data, a filtering method is applied.
+The details are in the look_at_bad_lw_site_mm.py file.
+It includes looking at the standard deviation of the 10minue intervals and applying several rule based filters.
+2. Snow depth is calculated for all stations using the "snow_depth_fixer.py" script.
+The sensor records distance-to-ground using an ultrasonic sound wave reflection.
+The distance is corrected to account for temperature (following manufacturer instructions).
+Returns can occur due to blowing snow and other factors -- these have been filtered as best as possible.
+To do so, timesteps with high standard deviations (10-minute window) are removed.
+An automated method is used to determine the ground surface (the maxium, weekly median for each October-October period).
+There is some ambiguity as vegetation growth/change and station subsidence can impact the maximum depth from sensor to ground.